dbpedia/mappings-ui/README.md

 $ sudo docker-compose up
 ```

 That's it.
 You can access the interface via `http://localhost:8000` and the MongoDB instance on your local port `27018`.
+See the _Default accounts_ section below to obtain login details.

 ## Running using your local system